-The big news: US says India can help keep an eye on Pakistan, Afghanistan, and 9 other top stories
+The big news: Yogi Adityanath says there’s no discrimination in Ram Rajya, and 9 other top stories

-Other headlines: Singer Harshita Dahiya was shot dead in Haryana’s Panipat, and 29 people were arrested in Delhi for selling crackers ahead of Diwali.
+Other headlines: US said India could help it keep an eye on Pakistan and Afghanistan, and singer Harshita Dahiya was shot dead in Haryana’s Panipat.

 A look at the headlines right now: